syncfusion-content/uwp-docs/uwp/CellGrid/Appearance.md

 ### Clearing the Covered Range

-Covered cells in SfCellGrid can be removed by using `Clear` method.
+Covered cells in Excel-like Grid can be removed by using `Clear` method.

 {% tabs %}
 {% highlight c# %}